It isn't easy to quit tobacco—but it is possible!

 There are many resources to help you quit tobacco including prescription medications, over the counter therapies, coaching, online programs and more.
 Engaging with tobacco cessation medication like NRTs, in conjunction with behavioral coaching or counseling, has been shown to be twice as effective as using NRT or counseling alone.

-Dartmouth: Soon to be a Tobacco-Free Community
+Dartmouth is a Tobacco-Free Community

 Dartmouth is committed to providing a healthy environment for our community members to thrive.
 Smoking just four cigarettes can give a person a 90% chance of becoming addicted.
 Tobacco use causes more deaths in the U.S. than AIDS, automobile accidents, homicides, suicides, drug overdoses and fires combined.
 Tobacco use is a known risk factor for a variety of life-threatening diseases, and growing evidence links smoking cigarettes with an increased risk for severe illness from the virus that causes COVID-19.

 Dartmouth would like to provide every opportunity possible for all of our community members to protect themselves.
 In support of that objective, Dartmouth has adopted a tobacco-free policy, effective March 18, 2021.
 We hope you take advantage of the many below resources to help support you quit for good!

 Receive a free Quit Kit to help jump-start your success in becoming a healthier you by providing tools to assist with tobacco cessation including items such as fidgets, sugarless gum, and other resources along with a small supply of Nicotine Replacement Therapy (gum).
 These items will help support you in this change by reducing cravings and increasing your quit success.
 Click here to request your kit today!

 See below for additional support to help you quit for good!

 Medications: NO copay for Tobacco Cessation Aids